ruge15/Logistic-Regression-Implementation/README.md

 # Logistic-Regression-Implementation
-This is the basline Logistic Regression Implementation example
+This is the baseline Logistic Regression Implementation example